 How to build a paving slab shed base

 Good preparation is the key to laying a paving slab shed base.
-Get your measurements right, set your patio slabs slightly below the level of the surrounding grass, and always use quality materials.
+Get your measurements right, create a level site for your paving slabs, and always use quality materials.

 From marking out to finishing touches, here’s our comprehensive guide to building a patio slab base for your shed.

-- Use a tape measure, builder’s set square, stakes and string to mark out the site for your patio base
+- Measure and mark out the site for your patio base

-- Get digging – 10cm plus 2.5 cm for your slab mortar, plus the thickness of your slabs, plus an extra couple of centimetres
+- Get digging – 10cm plus 2.5 cm for your slab mortar, plus the thickness of your slabs

 - Add your hardcore

-- Practise lay your slabs before you commit then remove them, and apply mortar
+- Practise-lay your slabs, then remove them and apply mortar

 - Lay your slabs, levelling as you go